cloud-hypervisor/cloud-hypervisor/docs/custom-image.md

 Update all references to the previous image name to the new one.

-## NVIDIA image for VFIO baremetal CI
+## NVIDIA image for VFIO bare-metal CI

-Here we are going to describe how to create a cloud image that contains the necessary NVIDIA drivers for our VFIO baremetal CI.
+Here we are going to describe how to create a cloud image that contains the necessary NVIDIA drivers for our VFIO bare-metal CI.

 ### Download base image